RabbitGray/datagrid/readme.md

 Eventually there will be admin and users, to allow users to insert data but not remove it but for now everyone has control.

-Installation
+Installation Guide
 =========================

 Database Setup
 =========================

 MySQL Database setup:
     Login into PhpMyAdmin -> Import -> Browse you computer -> choose "database_setup.sql"

 Copy Files
 =========================
     Only 3 File are required to run.

 Copy these 3 files into you WWW directory.
     1. Index.php